awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-nodejs.md

 ## Step 2: Write the Node\.js code<a name="getting-started-nodejs-js-code"></a>

 **Important**
-This examples demonstrate how to import/export client service objects and command using ECMAScript6 \(ES6\)\.
+This example demonstrate how to import/export client service objects and command using ECMAScript6 \(ES6\)\.
 This requires Node\.js version 13\.x or higher\.
 To download and install the latest version of Node\.js, see [Node\.js downloads\.](https://nodejs.org/en/download)\.
 If you prefer to use CommonJS syntax, see [JavaScript ES6/CommonJS syntax](sdk-example-javascript-syntax.md)\.

-Create a file named `sampleClient.js` to contain the for creating the Amazon S3 service client object\.
+Create a file named `sampleClient.js` to contain the client for creating the Amazon S3 service client object\.
 Copy and paste the code below into it\.
 Replace *REGION* with your AWS Region\.

 ```
 import { S3Client } from "@aws-sdk/client-s3";